gwDistSys15/hw2-phanikishoreg-xuchangle-hw2/README.md

 <conversion-type>:<sub-conv-type1>,<sub-conv-type2>,<sub-conv-type3>,..,<sub-conv-typen>
 ```
 **Very Important:** (In writing Conversion server list or Conversion table - for Static or Dynamic)
+* If a line starts with '#', it is regarded as comment and ignored.
 * Conversion table: conversion-type and sub-conv-type combination should be in both directions if you need support for x to y and y to x conversions like in the above example.
 * Conversion server list: conversion-type, if you've a server that supports for example, in->ft and ft->in, please add two entries respectively.
 * Please make sure there are no extra space characters either at the beginning or ending or anywhere else in the file.
 Proxy server is not mature enough to trim the spaces or ignore junk in the file.
 It may terminate abruptly if such a character is encountered.